 For my birthday this year, my mother gave me $100 towards a massage.
 Not groceries or rent: massage.
 (This is a bit of a tradition with my mum, as she understands that birthday money should be for luxuries.)
-Took me a little while to schedule one, since I wanted a hot stone massage but my appointment was yesterday.
+Took me a little while to schedule one, since I wanted a hot stone massage, and finally my appointment arrived.

 As I walked in, the RMT greeted me, gave me the standard tour, and added: “It’s been a while!
 Had to blow the dust off your file!”